rlmckenney/authentication-tutorial/typescript/jwt/tutorial/step-4.md

 }
 ```

-OK, now put it all together to create the `storeLoginCredentialsSchema` and the `updateLoginCredentialsSchema` that you will use in the corresponding controller methods.
+Now put it all together to create the `storeLoginCredentialsSchema` and the `updateLoginCredentialsSchema` that you will use in the corresponding controller methods.

 ```typescript
 // Define the type for the SQL insert statement